getreu/tp-note/doc/source/tp-note--manual.md

     ---
     Configuration file path:
             "/home/getreu/.config/tp-note/tp-note.toml"
+    Configuration file version: '1.5.2'
-    Tp-Note version: '1.4.4'
+    Tp-Note version: '1.5.4'
-    Configuration file version: '1.3.8'
+    Minimum required configuration file version: '1.5.4'
     ---
     Backup and delete the old config file to restart Tp-Note with its default values compatible with this version.

 As the above error messages suggest, the solution is to backup and delete the old incompatible configuration file.
 Next time you start _Tp-Note_, a new